EuroIntervention 2021;17:848-855. DOI: 10.4244/EIJ-D-21-00254

 Background: Bioprosthetic valve fracture (BVF) is a technique to reduce gradients in valve-in-valve transcatheter aortic valve implantation (VIV-TAVI) procedures.
 The outcome of VIV-TAVI with BVF has not been compared with VIV-TAVI without BVF.

-Aims:To evaluate the outcome of VIV-TAVI with BVF compared to VIV-TAVI without BVF.
+Aims: The aim of this study was to evaluate the outcome of VIV-TAVI with BVF compared to VIV-TAVI without BVF.

-Methods: In total, 81 cases of BVF-VIV-TAVI (BVF-group) from 14 centres were compared to 79 cases of VIV-TAVI without BVF (control-group).
+Methods: In total, 81 cases of BVF VIV-TAVI (BVF group) from 14 centres were compared to 79 cases of VIV-TAVI without BVF (control group).

 Results: VARC-2-defined device success was 93% in the BVF group and 68.4% in the control group (p<0.001).
 The mean transvalvular gradient decreased from 37±13 mmHg to 10.8±5.9 mmHg (p<0.001) in the BVF group and from 35±16 mmHg to 15.8±6.8 mmHg (p<0.001) in the control group with a significantly higher final gradient in the control group (p<0.001).
 The transvalvular gradients did not change significantly over time.
 In-hospital major adverse events occurred in 3.7% in the BVF group and 7.6% in the control group (p=0.325).
 A linear mixed model identified BVF, self-expanding transcatheter heart valves (THVs) and other surgical aortic valve (SAV) types other than Mitroflow as predictors of lower transvalvular gradients.